tembo-io/website/src/content/blog/2024-04-02-pganalyze/index.md

 The VACUUM Advisor provides insights and recommendations based on the following key metrics such as autovacuum efficiency, dead rows, and table bloat.
 It does this by scanning each table's statistics and combining them with the Postgres logs to provide you with a holistic view of bloat, freezing and individual tables.
 To ensure proactive monitoring, pganalyze provides alerts related to these insights.
+Read more about the VACUUM Advisor in the [pganalyze documentation](https://pganalyze.com/docs/vacuum-advisor).

 ![vacuum-advisor.png](vacuum-advisor.png)